krestfield/docs/certdog/keystores.md

 ### Google KMS

-To use a key ring in Google Cloud the following are required.
+To use a key ring in Google Cloud, the following are required.
 These can be obtained/configured from your Google Cloud account:

 * **Project**